Jenny Topping

-Jenny Louise Topping (born May 30, 1980) is an American, former collegiate four-time first team All-American, medal winning Olympian, retired professional All-Star softball player.
+Jenny Louise Topping (born May 30, 1980) is an American, former collegiate four-time first team All-American, medal winning Olympian, retired professional All-Star softball player and current Head Softball Coach at Cal State Bakersfield.
 Topping played college softball at Washington and Cal State Fullerton primarily as a catcher.
 She is best known for being a member of the United States women's national softball team at the 2004 Summer Olympics that won a gold medal.
 She also played professionally in the National Pro Fastpitch for the Akron Racers.

 Topping holds numerous school records for both universities and is the Big West Conference batting average champion in just three seasons of play.
 She is one of nine NCAA players to bat .400, drive in 200 RBIs on at least 50 home runs and an .800 slugging percentage for a career.

 College career

 Washington

 Topping began her career by playing in only 9 games before tearing her ACL and having to red-shirt the 1999 season.
 She did hit three home runs, bringing in 11 RBIs and had career single game highs with four base on balls vs. the UIC Flames on February 6 and four hits vs. the Michigan Wolverines a week later on February 19.

 In her first full season, Topping earned 2000 First Team All-American citation, along with All-Pac-10 honors and was named Pac-10 Newcomer of the Year.
 Setting school records for RBIs (NCAA all-time Freshman Class record), home runs, slugging percentage, walks, grand slams (4) and on-base percentage (.565%), while ranking top-5 in average and doubles.
 Topping led the NCAA in the first three categories and placed herself in its top-10 all-time season rankings for the grand slams, RBI and home run totals.
 She also led the Pac-10 for the RBI and home run totals that year.

 During the week of March 7, Topping garnered National Fastpitch Coaches Association "National Player of The Week" honors for her performance of hitting over .650, driving in double digit RBIs (12) on 5 home runs and slugging an impressive 1.800%.
 This would help the Husky bat a second all-time best in Washington softball history for a single season.
 Topping and the Huskies made it into the Women's College World Series but were eventually eliminated by Jennie Finch and the Arizona Wildcats in a 4–2 loss.
 It would mark Topping's only appearance at the series.

 Combined with her limited 1999 stats, Topping currently still retains season records for RBIs and slugging percentage.
 She is tops in career records for batting average, on-base and slugging percentage.
 She ranks 5th in career batting average for the renamed Pac-12.